Our Insights on Sustainability

 Energy is something greater than simply power, heating, cooling and transportation.
 Energy propels people and organizations.
 Picture a world where people can live and work in healthy, thriving, productive spaces that are also good for the planet.
 This will be the result of making our buildings and our organizations sustainable.
 We believe that the new emerging energy future will revolve around sustainability solutions focused on boosting productivity and quality of life.

 Sustainability is Good for Organizations

 This is our definition of a green building: Good for people and good for the planet.

-In a typical corporate office 90% of costs are for employees, 9% are for overhead and only 0.9% of costs are for energy.
-Thus, focusing corporate social responsibility initiatives and building retrofit projects on improving people's health, happiness, and productivity can deliver many times the financial benefits compared to saving energy alone, and businesses are waking up to this fact.
+In a typical office setting, 90% of costs are for employees, 9% are for overhead and only 0.9% of costs are for energy.
+Thus, focusing social responsibility initiatives and building retrofit projects on improving people's health, happiness, and productivity can deliver greater benefits compared to saving energy alone, and organizations are waking up to this fact.

 Immediate Value of Sustainability

 In the modern world, we spend 90% of our time indoors; buildings are people’s living and working environments and they deeply affect people’s satisfaction, health, and work performance.

-We have found that improving the health of people's indoor environment should be a business's highest priority for sustainability and energy efficiency practices because it offers immediate benefits:
+We have found that improving the health of people's indoor environment is an organization's highest priority in a combined social responsibility and energy efficiency project because it offers immediate benefits:

 healthy and attractive indoor spaces